Thursday, May 1, 2025

 call me Mamo...

-This precious boy was my world.
-My first grandchild...and he was everything.
+This little guy was my world.
+When he was around, he was everything.
 He was a

 pensive child.
 Quiet.
 Always listening.
-I read to him a lot and sang to him, and I knew I had his attention.
+I read to him a lot and sang to him a lot, and I believed that I had his attention, but he was pretty quiet.

 I gave him the biggest hug.
-He so was proud and so was I. I was pretty sure that he said, "Gamma" in the video I took as I filmed him doing it again.
+He was so proud and so was I. And I was certain that he said, "Gamma" in the video I took of him doing it again.
+I was so excited that he'd said my name, that I showed it to my daughter when she came to pick him up.

 "No." I told her, "I have not."

-The next time they came over, my darling boy ran into the house.
+But the next time they came over this darling boy ran into the house.
+And as I knelt and held my arms open to him, he ran into them.
 "Mamo!"
-His arms were wide open as I scooped him up.
+He said as I scooped him up.

 "Oh my gosh!" my daughter said, "It's you.
 He's been asking about you."

-One of my sisters made fun of this name and It hurt my feelings.
 Many grandma's choose their name before their grandbabies are even born.
-They then coach them on it as soon as their grandbabies talk.
-I get this.
+They then coach them on it as soon as their grandbabies begin to form words.
+I know and love a KiKi, and a Glamma, and a Nana, and I get the idea.
 Truly I do, but I, I never even thought about it.

-My truth is this...
-I knew one day that Jude would call me something.
+I knew that one day Jude would call me something.
 He'd find his name for me and say it.
 And that's exactly what he did.
-My darling grandson named me from two of the things he loved the most.
-And what could possibly be more precious than that?
+In love and spontaneity, this darling boy filled my heart with a name that came from two of the things he loved the most.
+What could possibly be more precious than that?

 And so...just call me Mamo!